 Reasons for suffering may include one or several of the following:

-- God may permit suffering so that we learn to respond to problems in a Biblical way.
+- God may permit suffering so that we learn to respond to problems in a biblical way (James 1.2-4).

 - Sometimes God permits suffering simply to teach us that pain is a part of life.

 - We may bring it upon ourselves.
-Long-term abuse of our bodies may bring on sickness.
+For instance,long-term abuse of our bodies may bring on sickness.

 - God may permit suffering for our well-being (Romans 8:28-29).
-We have to accept this by faith and trust God to work out His own will and purpose in us so that we might be more Christ like.
+If we accept this by faith and trust God to work out his own will and purpose in us, we will become more Christlike.

-- Sometimes God permits suffering in order to speak through our life and testimony to comfort others (John 9:3; 2 Cor.
-1:3-4).
+- Sometimes God permits suffering in order to speak through our life and testimony to comfort others (2 Corinthians 1:3-4).

-- We are always invited to bring our hurts to God in prayer asking for deliverance, especially if we have dealt with all the possible reasons why this is happening to me.
-But we must allow Him to answer as He chooses and not make demands.
+- We are always invited to bring our hurts to God in prayer asking for deliverance, especially if we have dealt with all the possible reasons why this is happening.
+But we must allow him to answer as he chooses and not make demands (Philippians 4.4-7).

 You don't have to walk the road of suffering alone.
-We'd love for you to connect with one of our free and confidential mentors.
+You can connect with one of our free and confidential mentors today.